rotsee/thenmap-js/README.md

 - `projection`
 - `callback`

-`dataKey` is the id of the Google spreadsheet. `callback` is a function that will be called when the map is fully rendered (but not necessarily colored yet).
+`dataKey` is the id of the Google spreadsheet. `callback` is a function that will be called when the map is fully rendered (but not necessarily colored yet). `width` and `height` will determine the size and viewbox of the SVG.
 See [the API documentation](http://thenmap-api.herokuapp.com/#datasets) for description of the other settings.

 See examples folder for examples.